 Another fantastic benefit of our international luggage shipping service is our online tracking tool that lets you monitor every step of your shipment's travels, offering further peace of mind.

 The best way to get the most accurate price for shipping boxes from the UK to Australia is to fill out our free instant shipping quote form.
-It's quick and easy to submit and will give you a clear breakdown of all costs involved, including customs clearance, warehouse handling and other related charges.
+It's quick and easy to submit and will give you a clear breakdown of all costs involved, including customs clearance, warehouse handling and other related service charges.

 - You're a returning Aussie citizen or a visitor with a long-stay/permanent residence visa, returning permanently after more than 12 months outside the country.